g45t345rt/g45w/README.md

 ./build_gio.sh android arm64
 ```

-If your phone is connected and developer monde is on, install the APK directly with this command.
+If your phone is connected and developer mode is on, install the APK directly with this command.

 ```bash
 ./adb_install.sh